WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 * http://fed.wiki.org/how-to-wiki.html

 Once you know where we are and how we got there, you could peruse the project roadmap.
-This and a number of other forward looking pages are kept in the project's GitHub wiki:
+This and a number of other forward-looking pages are kept in the project's GitHub wiki:

 * [Project Roadmap](https://github.com/WardCunningham/Smallest-Federated-Wiki/wiki)
 * [List of Wiki Pages](https://github.com/WardCunningham/Smallest-Federated-Wiki/wiki/_pages)